Graduate Research Fellows Program

 - Two (2) Letters of Recommendation, emailed separately, one must be from applicant’s graduate advisor

-- A signed Student-Faculty Acknowledgment Form (downloaded from website) indicating agreement to the programmatic commitments involved for both.
+- A signed Student-Faculty Acknowledgment Form (downloaded from website) indicating agreement by both the applicant and their major advisor to the programmatic commitments of the IRiS fellowship program.

 Please send Statement, Transcripts, CV and Acknowledgment Form as a single PDF to email@example.com